bedops/bedops/docs/content/reference/file-management/compression/starch-specification.rst

 The ``creationTimestamp`` value is an `ISO 8601 <http://en.wikipedia.org/wiki/ISO-8601>`_ string that specifies the creation date and time of the archive.
 Most scripting and programming languages can parse ISO 8601-formatted date strings with little or no extra work.

 The ``version`` is a triplet of integer values specifying the version of the archive.
 For a v2.x archive, the major version will be set to ``2``.
 Major, minor and revision values need not necessarily be the identical to the version of the :ref:`starch` binary used to create the archive.

-At this time (April 2014), we offer v2 and v2.1 archives: each make different stream metadata fields available.
+At this time (November 2016), we offer v2.0, v2.1, and v2.2 archives: Each version makes different stream metadata fields available.

 The ``compressionFormat`` key specifies the backend compression format used for the chromosome streams contained within the archive.
 We currently use ``0`` to specify ``bzip2`` and ``1`` to specify ``gzip``.
 No other backend formats are available at this time.